stockholmuniversity/salt-netapi-remoteuser-auth/README.md

 # Salt Netapi REMOTE_USER auth

 This module is used to authenticate to Saltstack REST API via REMOTE_USER.
 It depends on using Salt's [shared secret auth backend](https://docs.saltstack.com/en/latest/ref/auth/all/salt.auth.sharedsecret.html).
 It will verify all API requests and make sure the "username" parameter is not set to anything else than REMOTE_USER.
-This works with SPNEGO, Kerberos, GSSAPI, and anything really that will set the REMOTE_USER variable.
+This works with any Apache (or other webserver really) module which uses REMOTE_USER to expose the authenticated username to the application.
+Examples of this is https://github.com/modauthgssapi/mod_auth_gssapi, mod_auth* etc.

 This has been tested with Apache2 as web frontend, but it should be possible to use with others that can take input and send to output through a filter.